A “jewel” of a resource for teachers and counselors alike

 Vigstol says that finding QuaverReady was a real game-changer.

-Vigstol is grateful that QuaverReady shares this same focus – and that the lessons are designed to align with pre-existing requirements to which the district must adhere.
+She’s also grateful that the curriculum is carefully designed to align with pre-existing standards – standards to which her school and the entire district must carefully adhere.

-“The fact that the lessons are standards-aligned is a huge help to educators,” she says.
+“The fact that the lessons are standards-aligned is a reassurance to educators, and a huge comfort,” she says.
 “When I reach for a lesson, I know that I’m getting everything that I need.”

 QuaverReady is far more than just a curriculum.
 It’s a comprehensive solution for building student success that adapts to meet the needs of students, teachers, and counselors.